sherxon/AlgoDS/src/interviewquestions/1Easy.md

 Output: 2
 Explanation: The binary representation of 5 is 101 (no leading zero bits), and its complement is 010.
 So you need to output 2.

+61)**Repeated Substring Pattern**
+Given a non-empty string check if it can be constructed by taking a substring of it and appending multiple copies of the substring together.
+You may assume the given string consists of lowercase English letters only and its length will not exceed 10000.
+Example 1:
+Input: "abab"
+Output: True
+Explanation: It's the substring "ab" twice.

+62)**Add Strings**
+Given two non-negative integers num1 and num2 represented as string, return the sum of num1 and num2.
+Note:
+The length of both num1 and num2 is < 5100.
+Both num1 and num2 contains only digits 0-9.
+Both num1 and num2 does not contain any leading zero.
+You must not use any built-in BigInteger library or convert the inputs to integer directly.

+63)